BiodiversityDataScienceCorp/Instructional-Pedagogy/2-2-motivation.md

 One way to combat this problem is to begin a lesson with something that is quick to learn and immediately useful.
-It is particularly important that learners see it as useful in their daily work.
+It is particularly important that students see it as useful in their daily work.
 This not only motivates them, it also helps build their confidence in us, so that if it takes longer to get to something they find useful in a later topic, they will persist with the lesson.